franciscofl12/franciscofl12/README.md

 - 🌱 I’m currently learning Laravel and Angular.

-- 👯 Focused in a collaboration of something cool.

 - 📫 You can reach me on: franciscofl2002@gmail.com

-- ⚡ Fun fact: I'm actually making things for a game that I used to play 10 years ago.

 - ⛓  Personal Website: [franciscofl.dev](https://www.franciscofl.dev/)